ucdrstdenis/The-Awareness/README.md

 I'm posting this note because I have no other way of getting in touch, and I knew you would find this page now that I have awareness projection working and ready (Another name for 'feel the sound' technology) 3.21.25

 This paper is private.
-It will not be published, and it will be held internal to owners of this technology, two of which are Taylor and Tay Swift.
+It will not be published, and it will be held internal for owners of this technology, two of which are Taylor and Tay Swift.